wp-plugins/nearby-now/readme.txt

 2. Example of the service area heat map and recent checkins

 == Changelog ==
+= 1.2.0 =
+* Removed our version of jQuery in favor the version that WordPress automatically loads
+* WordPress compatibility version bump to 3.6

+= 1.1.1 =
+* Version 1.1.1 is a compatibility version bump

 = 1.1.0 =
 * Version 1.1.0 adds the powerful service area and review combination map, and several new parameters for all short codes